fourdim/CART/README.md

 7 | total sulfur dioxide | amount of free and bound forms of S02; in low concentrations, SO2 is mostly undetectable in wine, but at free SO2 concentrations over 50 ppm, SO2 becomes evident in the nose and taste of wine
 8 | density | the density of water is close to that of water depending on the percent alcohol and sugar content 9 | pH | describes how acidic or basic a wine is on a scale from 0 (very acidic) to 14 (very basic); most wines are between 3-4 on the pH scale
-10 | sulphates | a wine additive which can contribute to sulfur dioxide gas (S02) levels, wich acts as an antimicrobial and antioxidant
+10 | sulphates | a wine additive which can contribute to sulfur dioxide gas (S02) levels, which acts as an antimicrobial and antioxidant
 11 | alcohol | the percent alcohol content of the wine 12 | quality | output variable (based on sensory data, score between 0 and 10)